algolia/instantsearch-ios/doc/src/getting-started.md

     return cell
 }
 ```
 We're done! **Build and run your application: you now have an InstantSearch iOS app that can filter data!**.
 Click on Filter and select refinements then go back.
 You will see that the stats and hits widget automatically update with the new data.
 Sweet!
-You can also go to your `storyboard` and play around with the custom parameters of each widgets which are available in the attributes inspector.
+You can also go to your `Main.storyboard` and play around with the custom parameters of each widgets which are available in the attributes inspector.

 ## Go further